galasa-dev/cli/docs/generated/galasactl_runs_delete.md

 ```
   -h, --help          Displays the options for the 'runs delete' command.
       --name string   the name of the test run we want to delete.
-Cannot be used in conjunction with --requestor, --result or --active flags
 ```

 ### Options inherited from parent commands